sanjana-glitch-art/meowbti/docs/SECURITY.md

 `/api/verdict` implements a per-IP rate limit (8 requests per 60 seconds) using the `x-forwarded-for` header (first hop only, correctly parsed from the comma-separated proxy chain) as the client identifier.
 This mitigates casual abuse and accidental request storms (e.g. a buggy client retry loop) from exhausting the Gemini API quota.

+**Known limitation:** this rate limiter is in-memory and scoped to a single serverless function instance, so it is not a strict, globally-consistent limit across a horizontally-scaled deployment.
+It is documented here rather than hidden - a production hardening pass would move this to a shared store such as Redis.

 ## 4. Upstream Request Hardening

 The server-side call to the Gemini API is wrapped in an `AbortController` with an 8-second timeout, preventing a slow or hung upstream request from indefinitely occupying server resources.
 Every failure mode of the upstream call - non-OK HTTP status, missing response text, unparseable JSON, or timeout - is caught and routed to a deterministic fallback rather than surfacing a raw error or stack trace to the client.